Isaac Kashdan

 Isaac Kashdan (November 19, 1905, in New York City – February 20, 1985, in Los Angeles) was an American chess grandmaster and chess writer.
 He was twice U.S. Open champion (1938, 1947).
 He played five times for the United States in chess Olympiads, winning a total of nine medals, and his Olympiad record is the all-time best among American players.

 Kashdan was often called 'der Kleine Capablanca' (German for "The little Capablanca") in Europe because of his ability to extract victories from seemingly even positions.
 Alexander Alekhine named him one of the most likely players to succeed him as World Champion.
 Kashdan could not, however, engage seriously in a chess career for financial reasons; his peak chess years coincided with the Great Depression.
 He resorted to earning a living as an insurance agent and administrator in order to support his family.

 Biography

 Early years

 Kashdan, who was Jewish, attended CCNY in the 1920s.

-Olympiad star
+Olympiad performances

 He played five times for U.S. team in the Chess Olympiads, with his detailed results below: